Skptk/lovable_breath_safe/project_context_updates.md

 ---

-*This comprehensive glassmorphism implementation successfully transforms the entire Breath Safe application to use consistent, modern glass effects while maintaining performance, accessibility, and user experience standards.*
+*This comprehensive glassmorphism implementation successfully transforms the entire Breath Safe application to use consistent, modern glass effects while maintaining performance, accessibility, and user experience standards.
+All pages now provide a unified, professional visual experience with proper background visibility and atmospheric design.*

 ---